 - Cheap airline flights may not be that cheap – watch scheduling times.
 If you come in too late to take the train into town, the taxi is hideously expensive.

 - Enjoy London without a car.
 The tube/subway is quick, clean, frequent, easy and fun for the kids.
-If you are not in a hurry, it is much cheaper to get an off-peak weekday pass which starts at 9.30 but does let you ride all day, even through the evening rush hour.
+If you are not in a hurry, it is much cheaper to get an off-peak weekday pass which starts at 9.30 but does let you ride all day, even during the evening rush hour.

 - We purchased a three day London Pass which was a great deal financially.
 Be advised that transit passes which are included with the pass don’t start until 9.30 on weekdays, which was fine for us as we don’t generally get out early.